keegho/Home-Automation/README.md

 ## Setup Arduino
-1. Go to [Teleduino](https://www.teleduino.org) and make an account and put your secret key in plist file you will create in your project called ApiKeys.plist
+1. Go to [Teleduino](https://www.teleduino.org) and make an account and put your secret key in plist file you will create in your project folder "Karsian Home" called in file ApiKeys.plist and the `Key = "TeleduinoKey" Value= "Your Secret Key"`
 2. Download their C++ library and their examples.
 Use the proxy example and uploaded it to your Arduino.
 3. Make all your wirings from the Arduino to the relays.
 "Im using digital pins 4,5,6,7"
+4. Don't forget to attach the GND and the VCC of course.

 ## Setup Pods
 Using the terminal go to your project folder.